joonasmmp/joonasmmp.github.io/content/kurssit/ena03tehtavat/epasuora_alkutesti.md

   </section>
    <section data-quiz-item>
     <div class="question">"Pokémon won't be on TV tomorrow."</div>
-    <div class="choices" data-choices='["My father told me Pokémon is not on TV tomorrow.","My father told me Pokémon will not be on TV tomorrow.", "My father told me Pokémon would not be on TV tomorrow."]'></div>
+    <div class="choices" data-choices='["My father told me Pokémon is not on TV the following day.","My father told me Pokémon will not be on TV the following day.", "My father told me Pokémon would not be on TV the following day."]'></div>
-    <p class="info">Won't = Will not = futuuri, joten johtolauseen verbi vaatii menneen aikamuodon, joten futuuri = konditionaali.</p>
+    <p class="info">Won't = Will not = futuuri, joten johtolauseen verbi vaatii menneen aikamuodon, joten futuuri = konditionaali.
+Today muuttuu muotoon the day after tai the next/following day.
+3 </p>
   </section>
   </div>
    <div class="row">